Shuttlemole:Its Origin and Evolution

-This drainage project in Japan utilised a 1,980 mm OD machine to travel through an existing manhole directly to the basement level of an existing subway station.
-Most of the jacking equipment was set up at each floor in the existing manhole, ready to be launched.
+This drainage project in Japan utilized a 1,980mm OD MTBM to travel through an existing manhole directly to the basement level of an existing subway station.
+Most of the jacking equipment was set up at each floor in the existing manhole.

-The MTBM shell and shield were split and carried into the launch area to account for the limited space.
-It was then reassembled on the launching guide rail and installed within the launch area, ready for excavation.
+The MTBM shell and shield were split and carried into the launch area before they were reassembled on the launching guide rail and installed within the launch area.

-The Shuttlemole also has the capabilities to retract and re-install RC pipe.
-In addition, it has also been developed to contribute to various kinds of installations, including those with curved drives.
+Shuttlemole also has the capabilities to retract and re-install RC pipe.
+In addition, it has been developed to contribute to different kinds of installations, including those with curved drives.

 The machine has been able to demonstrate multiple benefits in addition to pipe roofing, which are useful for a variety of project types.
-Iseki said it hopes that the Shuttlemole will further enhance the structural integrity of installations it is utilised for.
+Shuttlemole will further enhance the structural integrity of installations it is utilized for.